thomas051083/psd-psw/event-details/sports-and-family-day/FAQ.md

 <br>
 <li>
 	<b>What time is the conference?</b><br>
 	The conference will be from 9.30am-12pm.
 This will be followed by Learning Journeys and Workshops in the afternoon.
-Full details can be found [here](events/pst-conference).
+Full details can be found <a href="https://www.publicserviceweek.gov.sg/events/pst-conference/">here</a>.
 </li>
 <br>
 <li>